Twice Baked Sweet Potato Casserole with Pecan Topping

 This post may contain affiliate links, please see the privacy policy for details.

-So if you love the sweetness and crunch of sweet potatoes and pecans, you’re going to love these individual sweet potato casseroles.
-Make this twice baked sweet potato casserole to go alongside turkey, ham or any other festive meat.
+If you love the sweetness and crunch of sweet potatoes and pecans, you’re going to love these individual sweet potato casseroles.
+They’re just so tasty.

 It is special enough for a holiday side dish but you can also prepare this sweet potato side dish recipe to go with any meat you want.
 It’s so good it’s a pity to only make this over the holidays!